-Proposals of shareholders intended to be presented at the 2006 Annual Meeting of Shareholders must be received by the Secretary of the Company no later than August , 2005, to be eligible for inclusion in the Company's proxy, notice of meeting and proxy statement relating to that meeting.
-Upon receipt of a shareholder proposal, the Company will determine whether or not to include the proposal in the proxy materials in accordance with applicable SEC Rules.
+Proposals of shareholders intended to be presented at the 2006 Annual Meeting of Shareholders must be received by the Corporate Secretary of Scotts no later than August 29, 2005, to be eligible for inclusion in Scotts' proxy, notice of meeting and proxy statement relating to the 2006 Annual Meeting.
+Upon receipt of a shareholder proposal, Scotts will determine whether or not to include the proposal in the proxy materials in accordance with applicable SEC Rules.

 The SEC has promulgated rules relating to the exercise of discretionary voting authority pursuant to proxies solicited by the Board of Directors.
-If a shareholder intends to present a proposal at the 2006 Annual Meeting of Shareholders and does not notify the Secretary of the Company of the proposal by October , 2005, the proxies solicited by the Board of Directors for use at the 2006 Annual Meeting may be voted on the proposal, without discussion of the proposal in the Company's proxy statement for that Annual Meeting.
+If a shareholder intends to present a proposal at the 2006 Annual Meeting of Shareholders and does not notify the Corporate Secretary of Scotts of the proposal by November 12, 2005, the proxies solicited by the Board of Directors for use at the 2006 Annual Meeting may be voted on the proposal, without discussion of the proposal in Scotts' proxy statement for the 2006 Annual Meeting.

-In each case, written notice must be given to the Company's Secretary, at the following address: The Scotts Company, 14111 Scottslawn Road, Marysville, Ohio 43041, Attn: Secretary.
+In each case, written notice must be given to Scotts' Corporate Secretary, at the following address: The Scotts Company, 14111 Scottslawn Road, Marysville, Ohio 43041, Attn: Corporate Secretary.